blangel/leafy/README.md

 ##### Timelock for Recovery

 To deal with less common loss scenarios, Leafy leverages an aspect of the Bitcoin network called "timelocks" (more details on timelocks are documented in [Technical Details](#technical-details)).
-Timelocks allow for recovery in unlikely events without needing to trust a third-party service or arbitrator (inline with the design goal of **Serverless**).
+Timelocks allow for recovery in unlikely events without needing to trust a third-party service or arbitrator (inline with [Leafy's goal of **Serverless**](#leafy-goals)).
 Mechanically, this works by relaxing the spend conditions of the Leafy wallet after a period of time has expired (this time period is the "timelock" and it is enforced directly by the Bitcoin network).
 Using a timelock, the user can recover from losing access to its Remote Account.
 The timelock selected is 1 year.
 The selection of 1 year can be revisited with actual user data/experiences but is selected currently as a balance between the assumed likelihood of users losing access to their Remote Account versus the need to perform a [Liveliness Check](#liveliness-check).

 ##### Companion Device Recovery Summary